Memory of a Good Day

 On walkies near the Carson River, the Girl and I found a pair of bald eagles sitting in a cottonwood tree.
 It made our day, or at least mine.

 I posted this image a few days ago on my Instagram account.
-I mentioned before that I am disenfranchised with IG of late because of FB’s decision to change to timeline from a chronological order to some algorithmically-driven monstrosity that does not permit me to track my follows.
+I mentioned before that I am disenfranchised with IG of late because of FB’s decision to change the timeline from chronological order to some algorithmically-driven monstrosity that does not permit me to track my follows.
 Urgh… OK, I need to end that rant…

 The last couple of months were viciously busy with deadline-driven project work.
 It started before Christmas and has not let up yet.
 I have a couple more projects in front of me and then I may get a respite.
 This is not a complaint; I am deeply appreciative of the work.
 It is an explanation for why this part of my life is quiet — there is simply not enough energy to do the work and to keep up with my personal projects (that are important to me and that provide satisfaction).
 So my writing and my photography are operating at a low level for now until I finish the paying work.